MicrosoftDocs/power-automate-docs/articles/process-advisor-processes.md

 1. On the Desktop recorder screen, select **Record**.

-1. Perform the actions that you want to record, and then select **Finish** on the bottom of the recorder screen.
+1. Perform the actions that you want to record, and then select **Finish** at the bottom of the recorder screen.

+   > [!div class="mx-imgBorder"]
+   > ![Record actions in Power Automate Desktop](./media/desktop-recorder.png)

 1. Once the recording has saved successfully, select **Got it** to close the message.

 1. Return to the web portal in your browser, and select **View recording**.

-   > [!div class="mx-imgBorder"]
-   > ![Record actions in Power Automate Desktop](./media/desktop-recorder.png)

    > [!NOTE]
    > Depending on the length of the recording, it may take some time before the actions will be available.